 - Experience.
 We have more than five decades’ experience performing kidney transplants.
 In addition to UF Health performing the first kidney transplant in Florida in 1966 and the first simultaneous pancreas and kidney transplant in 1995, we also performed the first living donor transplant in 1969 and the first pediatric kidney transplant in 1966.

 - Expertise.
-Our center has performed more than 4,800 kidney transplants and over 250 pancreas transplants.
+Our center has performed more than 5,050 kidney transplants and over 275 pancreas transplants.
 Our collaborative approach to patient care combines the expertise of our transplant physicians, transplant surgeons, nurse coordinators, transplant assistants, social workers, financial counselors, transplant pharmacists, immunogeneticists, anesthesiologists, intensivists, dietitians and psychologists.
+We are also collaborating in kidney transplant care pre- and post-transplant with UF Health Jacksonville Transplant Nephrology.

 - Excellence.
-The rate of transplant at UF Health Shands Transplant Center is significantly higher than the national average, meaning you experience the benefits of receiving a transplant sooner.
-Within one year, 19.4% of people on our waiting list have received a transplant, compared with 10% of those on transplant waiting lists across the country (Source: Scientific Registry of Transplant Recipients).
+The rate of transplant at UF Health Shands Transplant Center is higher than the national average, meaning you experience the benefits of receiving a transplant sooner.
+Within one year, 1.6% of people on our waiting list died while waiting for a transplant, compared to the national averagee of 2.2% (Source: Scientific Registry of Transplant Recipients).

 Kidney transplant services